getify/You-Dont-Know-JS/es6 & beyond/ch3.md

 { value: .. , done: true / false }
 ```

-Built-in iterators will always return values of this form, but it is of course allowed that more properties be present on the return value, as necessary.
+Built-in iterators will always return values of this form, but more properties are, of course, allowed to be present on the return value, as necessary.

-For example, a custom iterator may add additional metadata to the result object, like where the data came from, how long it took to retrieve, cache expiration length, frequency for the appropriate next request, etc.
+For example, a custom iterator may add additional metadata to the result object (e.g., where the data came from, how long it took to retrieve, cache expiration length, frequency for the appropriate next request, etc.).

 **Note:** Technically, `value` is optional if it would otherwise be considered absent or unset, such as in the case of the value of `undefined`.
-Since accessing `res.value` will produce `undefined` whether it's present with that value or absent entirely, the presence/absence of the property is more an implementation detail and/or an optimization, rather than a functional issue.
+Because accessing `res.value` will produce `undefined` whether it's present with that value or absent entirely, the presence/absence of the property is more an implementation detail or an optimization (or both), rather than a functional issue.

 ### `next()` Iteration